Romani language

-are classified as Vulnerable by the UNESCO Atlas of the World's Languages in Danger.
+Romani (/ˈrɒməni, ˈroʊ-/ ROM-ə-nee-,_-ROH--; Romanes /ˈrɒmənɪs/ ROM-ən-iss; or Romany; rromani ćhib) is an Indo-Aryan macrolanguage of the Romani people.
+Most Roma speak one of its dialects.Its largest dialects are Balkan Romani (about 600,000 speakers), Vlax Romani (500,000), and Sinte Romani (300,000).
+Some Romani communities speak mixed languages based on the surrounding language with some Romani-derived vocabulary; these are known as Para-Romani varieties rather than Romani dialects.

-Baltic Romani and Kalo Finnish Romani are classified as Definitely Endangered by the UNESCO Atlas of the World's Languages in Danger.
+These dialects typically incorporate loanwords and calques from national languages, especially for terms that Romani lacks.
+Most of the Ciganos of Portugal, the Gitanos of Spain, the Romanichal of Great Britain, and the Romanisael of Sweden and Norway speak the mixed languages Caló, Angloromani and Scandoromani, respectively.
+Most Romani language-speaking communities there consist of later immigrants.

-Romani (/ˈrɒməni, ˈroʊ-/ ROM-ə-nee-,_-ROH--; also Romanes /ˈrɒmənɪs/ ROM-ən-iss, Romany, Roma; rromani ćhib) is an Indo-Aryan macrolanguage of the Romani people.
-The largest Romani dialects are Vlax Romani (about 500,000 speakers), Balkan Romani (600,000), and Sinte Romani (300,000).
-Some Romani communities speak mixed languages based on the surrounding language with retained Romani-derived vocabulary – these are known by linguists as Para-Romani varieties, rather than dialects of the Romani language itself.
+Assuming 3.5 million speakers in Europe, makes Romani the second-largest minority language in Europe, behind Catalan.

-The differences between the various varieties can be as large as, for example, the differences between the Slavic languages.
+Romani speakers are bilingual, accustomed to borrowing words or phrases from a second language; this makes it difficult for Roma to communicate across national borders.
+No tradition or standard guides Romani language use.

 Name

 Speakers of the Romani language usually refer to the language as rromani ćhib "the Romani language" or rromanes (adverb) "in a Rom way".
 This derives from the Romani word rrom, meaning either "a member of the (Romani) group" or "husband".
-This is also the origin of the term "Roma" in English, although some Roma groups refer to themselves using other demonyms (e.g. 'Kaale', 'Sinti').
+This is also the origin of the term "Roma" in English, although some Romani groups refer to themselves using other demonyms (e.g. 'Kaale', 'Sinti').